rpp25/Web-Programming-Projects/Chatroom/README.md

 1. All data for your application should be stored in an SQLite database named "chat.db" using SQLAlchemy's ORM and the Flask-SQLAlchemy extension.
 1. You must build your website using JavaScript, JSON, AJAJ, Python 3.5 or greater, Flask 0.12, SQLAlchemy, and the Flask-SQLAlchemy extension.

-## Submission Guidelines:
-*  **DO NOT SUBMIT** any IDE package files.
-*  Do not include chat.db in your submitted repository.
-*  You must name the main flask file for your site "chat.py", and place it in the root directory of your repository.
-*  You must be able to run your application by setting the FLASK_APP environment variable to your chat.py and running "flask run"
-*  You must be able to initialize your database by setting the FLASK_APP environment variable to your chat.py and running "flask initdb"
-*  You must fill out info_sheet.txt.
-*  Be sure to remember to push the latest copy of your code back to your GitHub repository before the the assignment is due.
-At the deadline, the repositories will automatically be copied for grading.
-Whatever is present in your GitHub repository at that time will be considered your submission for this assignment.

-## Additional Notes/Hints:
-*  You may find the use of profiles (https://support.google.com/chrome/answer/2364824) helpful for testing multiple users logging in to the chat site at the same time.
-*  While you are not going to be heavily graded on the style and design of your web site, it should be presented in a clear and readable manner.

-## Grading Rubric:
-*  User management (account creation/login/logout) works as specified: 10%
-*  List of available chat rooms shown:  10%
-*  Leaving a chat room works as specified:  10%
-*  Posting new messages to a chat room works as specified:  15%
-*  Polled updates performed as specified: 15%
-*  AJAJ working as specified:  20%
-*  SQLAlchemy data model quality:  10%
-*  Clear and readable presentation:  5%
-*  Submission/info sheet:  5%